ggabriel96/alchemista/README.md

 That can be customized via the `config` keyword argument.
 There is also an `exclude` keyword argument that accepts a set of field names to _not_ include in the generated model.

-### The `info` dictionary
+This example is available in a short executable form in the [`examples/`](examples/) directory.

+## `Field` arguments and `info`

+Currently, the type, default value (either scalar or callable), and the description (from the `doc` attribute) are extracted directly from the `Column` definition.
-All attributes, except for a default scalar value, can be specified via the `info` dictionary of `Column`.
+However, except for the type, all of them can be overridden via the `info` dictionary attribute.
-This includes what is inferred from column attributes directly, like the description shown previously.
+All other custom arguments to the `Field` function are specified there too.
+The supported keys are listed in `alchemista.field.Info`.

-Everything specified in `info` is preferred from what is inferred.
+**Everything specified in `info` is preferred from what has been extracted from `Column`**.
+This means that the default value and the description can be **overridden** if so desired.
+Also, similarly to using Pydantic directly, `default` and `default_factory` are mutually-exclusive, so they cannot be used together.
+Use `default_factory` if the default value comes from calling a function (without any arguments).

 For example, in the case above,